LuciaGaud/LuciaGaud/README.md

 ## Current Focus

-Right now, I am working on a series of tools to **automate and streamline data uploads in CargoWise using XML**.
+Right now, I am working on a series of tools to **automate and streamline data uploads across different platforms**.
 This project aims to simplify data integration, reduce manual entry, and improve data accuracy.
 The ultimate goal is to create a suite of tools that allow for seamless data processing across multiple domains within CW.

 ## Let's Connect